btoll/stymie-js/README.md

 - Create encrypted files as well as key entries.
 - Since everything is stored in `.stymie_d/`, it's easy to port between systems.
 - GPG end-to-end encryption allows `stymie` to be safely versioned.
+- Generate passwords using [Diceware], [Sillypass] or enter a custom password.

 ## Security Features